NoriSte/reactjsday-2019-testing-course/book/continuous-integration.md

 Cypress has its own [Dashboard product](https://www.cypress.io/dashboard/) that allows easy navigation between all the test runs, the single tests, the results.
 It allows to parallelize the test runs and to host the test videos.

+If you want to see the Cypress Dashboard in action, [open it and watch the videos of this project](https://dashboard.cypress.io/#/projects/jdiekj/runs), they are public (GitHub/Google sign in required) and Cypress allowed us to leverage the OSS plan for this book.

 <p style='text-align: right;'>Author: <a href="about-us.md#stefano-magni">Stefano Magni</a></p>